orsonteodoro/oiledmachine-overlay/README.md

   the worst case performance as a result of hardening.
 - The values are normalized float multiples relative to the base.
 - In the above table, ASAN means any ASAN flavor (ASAN, GWP-ASAN, HWSAN).
+- The ASAN/UBSAN will be allowed if it passes the test suite or passes a interactive test.
+The test suite has a higher precedence to decide if it should be disabled.

 For packages marked sensitive-data, there are consideration of adding wrapper to use a secure heap allocator (scudo, hardened_malloc, etc) for secure erase of